brucemwarren/100-days-of-code/log.md

 **Today's Progress**: Started on the Python Bootcamp on Udemy; watched lessons on the notebooks and conda.

 **Thoughts**: This will follow on the Codecademy free python course I worked through.
 Hoping to be through the crash course review by the end of this week and start on Numpy over the weekend.
 I will work on the portfolio page on the side as well, but I want to do some reading on best practices, etc.

+### Day 11: 16 January 2018

+**Today's Progress**: Python Crash Course Lectures 1 & 2

+**Thoughts**: Great review, moving at a good pace.
+I didn't know before that you can use print("this is {} and this is {}".format(one, two)) and have the same result as print("this is %s and this is %s"(one, two)).
+Not sure one is better than the other, other than the format allows for defining variables in the {} so order is taken out of the equation.
+Good tip.
+Remainder of the crash course and exercises, with luck, tomorrow.